aseradyn/flagon-with-a-dragon/pages/info.md

 ### Special thanks go out to:

-* <a href="https://www.patterncooler.com/">Pattern Cooler</a>: A <em>fantastic</em> site for finding and tweaking seamless background graphics, including the bamboo used as the background of my site right now.
+* [Pattern Cooler](https://sc.squirrel.ws/): A <em>fantastic</em> site for finding and tweaking seamless background graphics, including the bamboo used as the background of my site right now. | URL changed - is it temporary?
+Here's the [previous URL](https://www.patterncooler.com/)

 * <a href="https://coolors.co/">Coolors</a>: My favorite way to find, generate, and experiment with color palettes.